mkprz/mkprz.github.io/index.md

 * Programmed Arduino for remote controlling several other Arduinos over radio
 * Designed and programmed interface for local control using only the LEDs for output
 * Soldered and built the LED shirts and the local control boxes including power supply

+2011-2014 &mdash; Workshop Coordinator &mdash; 10BitWorks Hackerspace, San Antonio TX
+* Ran programming workshops on Arduino
+* Ran weekly C programming study groups using online materials from learncodethehardway.org
+* Co-developed and ran several workshops on soldering
+* Designed and sourced a kit where participants would create a "knight rider" LED toy using the 555 timer IC
+* Designed and sourced a kit with local chiptune band, VictimCache, where participants created their own chiptune instrument that then allowed audience participation in a live chiptune concert that followed the workshop

 2010-2013 &mdash; Co-Founder / President / Website admin &mdash; 10BitWorks Hackerspace, San Antonio TX
 * Registered 10bitworks as an Educational 501(3)c non-proft; researched and wrote the required documents